 Secondary Service Connection

 Secondary service connection applies when your condition arises as a result of another disability already recognized by the VA.
-For instance, conditions such as arthritis or diabetes that are service connected could lead directly to developing carpal tunnel syndrome.

-To establish secondary service connection, you must submit medical evidence that clearly demonstrates a causal relationship between your primary service connected disability and the onset or worsening of carpal tunnel symptoms.
+To establish secondary service connection, you must submit medical evidence that clearly demonstrates a causal relationship between your primary service-connected disability and the onset or worsening of carpal tunnel symptoms.

 What If the VA Denies Your Case?